List of Art Deco theaters in Metro Manila: Gaiety Theater

-The Gaiety Theater was located Del Pilar Street in the Ermita district in the city of Manila.
-It was designed in the art deco style in 1935 by Juan Nakpil.
+The Gaiety Theater was located on Del Pilar Street in the Ermita district in the city of Manila.
+It was designed in 1935 by Juan Nakpil.
 As of 2014, it is dilapidated with several families living inside as caretakers.
 It was demolished in 2016.

 Grand Theater

 This movie house was on Rizal Avenue.

 Ideal Theater

 The Ideal Theater was located at Rizal Avenue corner Carriedo Street, Santa Cruz district and designed by the late architect Pablo S. Antonio Sr. in 1933, the theater was exclusively showing Metro-Goldwyn-Mayer (MGM) films in the Philippines.
 The theater was demolished in the late 1970s to give way to the construction of a department store now present site of Philtrust Bank Carriedo Branch.
 The Ideal Theater in 1933, in front Capitan Luis Gonzaga Bldg in 1953 was one of the first major works of Pablo Antonio along with the Nicanor B. Reyes Sr. Hall main buildings in 1939 of Far Eastern University and Manila Polo Club.